nray-scanner/website/content/installation/build-your-own.md

 #### Taking a closer look

 Usually it is easy to build a binary that runs on the current system, therefore this is no unique selling point.
-Go's ability to generate binaries for most operating systems and architecture without requiring third party libraries (like glibc!) as well as the excellent cross-compiling capabilities were a main reason for chosing this language.
+Go's ability to generate binaries for most operating systems and architecture without requiring third party libraries (like glibc!) as well as the excellent cross-compiling capabilities were a main reason for choosing this language.
 It also supports injecting values for variables at compile time which comes in handy in some situations.

 In order to understand what is going on, we are going to look at an excerpt of the actual Makefile.
 Fear not, this is not the kind of complex Makefile you may have seen in the past as the build process for nray is quite simple and straight-forward.